AkasTKzume69/Performance-of-Sadness/common/whitelist.md

 You can also use a PC by connecting your device via USB and enabling file transfer and use Notepad editor on your PC.

-### Step 3: Add Package Names to the Whitelist
+### Step 3: Add Package Names

-Each line in the `whitelist.prop` file should contain a single package name that you want to exclude.
+Each line in the `POS_Whitelist.prop` file should contain a single package name that you want to exclude.
 Add package names you want to whitelist, one per line.
 For example:
 >`com.facebook.katana`
 `com.facebook.orca`
 `com.instagram.android`